Fetches orders that were added in a specific transaction

 Returns a map of all available networks with their configurations.
 Keys are network names, values are NetworkCfg objects.

-Retrieves all orderbooks from the orderbook YAML configuration
+Retrieves all raindexes from the raindex YAML configuration

-Returns a map of orderbook configurations where the keys are orderbook names
+Returns a map of raindex configurations where the keys are raindex names

 if (result.error) {